-- 1. The "Guidelines regarding the Form and Structure of National Reports" adopted at the Preparatory Meeting of the Contracting Parties to the Joint Convention held from 10 to 12 December 2001 were modified at the Second Review Meeting of the Contracting Parties held from 15 to 24 May 2006, the Fourth Review Meeting of Contracting Parties held from 14 to 23 May 2012 and the Second Extraordinary Meeting of the Contracting Parties held from 12 to 13 May 2014. - 2.
-The modified "Guidelines regarding the Form and Structure of National Reports" are set forth in the Attachment hereto.
+- 1. The "Guidelines regarding the Form and Structure of National Reports" adopted at the Preparatory Meeting of the Contracting Parties to the Joint Convention held from 10 to 12 December 2001 were modified at - (i) the Second Review Meeting of the Contracting Parties held from 15 to 24 May 2006, - (ii) the Fourth Review Meeting of the Contracting Parties held from 14 to 23 May 2012, - (iii) the Second Extraordinary Meeting of the Contracting Parties held from 12 to 13 May 2014, and - (iv) the Seventh Review Meeting of the Contracting Parties held from 27 June to 8 July 2022.

+2. The modified "Guidelines regarding the Form and Structure of National Reports" are set forth in the Attachment hereto.